Be the first

 Sign up to our e-newsletter

 So, you want to get away from it all to a stunning coastal location?
-We think we have found somewhere very special for you to stay on your next holiday or special break.
+We think we have found somewhere exceptional for you to stay on your next holiday or special break.
 Sleeping up to 6 people in total comfort àilean is delightfully situated on the West Coast of South Harris.
 This is a place where memories are made while you explore the fabulous countryside and truly stunning beaches.
 The house is beautifully presented and has 3 large bedrooms.
 On the ground floor the main living area is open-plan with a fully equipped kitchen and dining area.
 There is a king size bedroom and large bathroom with double ended bath, separate shower and infra-red sauna.
 Upstairs there are large king size and twin bedrooms both with en-suite shower rooms and a quiet seating area.

 The owners designed the house themselves so you won't find another like it and it's location is wonderful, surrounded by breath-taking Scottish scenery and very near a lovely big beach.
 For your next self-catering break come to Harris, stay at ailean and experience the beautiful Outer Hebrides.
 What will your special memory be?